rackerlabs/technical-blog/_posts/2019-01-18-database-performance-tuning.md

 ogDescription: "Techniques for troubleshooting and tuning Oracle databases."
 ---

-Doing performance tuning on your database is one of the most common and yet most important activity that every database administrator (DBA) must perform on an ongoing and regular basis.
-Experts recommend that you regularly fine tune databases to optimized performance.
-This helps users to run their reports and queries faster and get results quicker.
+Doing performance tuning on your database is one of the most common and yet the most important activity that every database administrator (DBA) must perform on an ongoing and regular basis.
+Experts recommend that you regularly fine-tune databases to optimized performance.
+Fine-tuning helps users to run their reports and queries faster and get results quicker.
 This post shares some techniques for troubleshooting and tuning Oracle&reg; databases.

 <!-- more -->

 ### Tuning steps

-To start with, you need to identify the problem area where the problem is occurring.
-Possible problem areas that can trigger the problem include the operating system, database, memory shortages, and so on.
-Once you have identified a problem area, you can proceed with tuning the area for maximum benefits.
+To start with, you need to identify the area where the problem is occurring.
+Possible areas that can trigger the problem include the operating system, database, memory shortages, and so on.
+After you have identified a problem area, you can proceed with tuning the area for maximum benefits.
 This blog focusses on only performance tuning.

 Oracle has given DBAs a few tools to help with diagnosing problems and troubleshooting performance issues.
 These tools include the Automatic Database Diagnostic Monitor (ADDM) and Automatic Workload Repository (AWR) reports, which you can generate for the problematic time-period and use in your analysis.
-You should use the tools to look for skewed or tuneable components.
+You should use the tools to look for skewed or tunable components.

-### Top timed events in AWR reports
+### Top Timed Events in AWR reports

 AWR is a tool with which you can generate a report that summarizes memory usage in a statistics form by a particular instance.
-To generate an AWR report, execute the following file in a sqlplus prompt:
+To generate an AWR report, run the following file in a sqlplus prompt:

     @$ORACLE_HOME/rdbms/admin/awrrpt.sql

-This generates an AWR report in html format by  using a pre-stored template.
+This generates an AWR report in HTML format by  using a pre-stored template.
-Once you have generated the AWR report, you can quickly see the **Top Timed Events** section in the AWR report, which identifies the problematic area, as shown in the following image:
+After you have generated the AWR report, you can quickly see the **Top Timed Events** section in the AWR report, which identifies the problematic area, as shown in the following image: